 4. The Tunnel is one of the greatest engineering feats of the C&O Canal.

-The Tunnel is nearly a mile long and is constructed of almost 6 million bricks.
+The Tunnel is almost exactly 6/10ths of a mile long and is constructed of almost 6 million bricks.
 It cut 6 miles off the length of the Canal.
-The alternative to building the Tunnel was to make the Canal follow the Paw Paw Bends, a twisting 6-mile long section of the Potomac River.
-The Tunnel was chosen as the better option, which is great for us today, but its construction nearly bankrupted the C&O Canal Company at the time.
+The alternative to building the Tunnel was to make the Canal follow two of the Paw Paw Bends, a twisting 6-mile long section of the Potomac River.
+The Tunnel was chosen as the better option, which was the optimal choice for today’s park visitors.

 Do you have any interesting stories regarding the Paw Paw tunnel?
 We’d love to hear about them!